Wahaj2021/customer-churn-analysis/README.md

 ## Tools Used
 - **Python:** Pandas, NumPy, Matplotlib, Seaborn
 - **Power BI:** Data modelling, DAX measures, interactive dashboard
-- **Excel:** (optional—if used for initial checks/cleaning)

 ## Dataset
 Customer-level dataset containing demographics, account features, and churn label.

-> Note: If you used a public dataset, add the source link here.
-If not, write “Dataset provided for learning purposes”.

 ## Key Analyses
 - Churn rate distribution